Writers' Conferences

 Select writers conferences based on their specialty.
 Many don't make this apparent; you'll have to do some research on their Web sites.
 Some attract agents and publishers who offer critiques.
 Some, like UCLA Extension Writers' Program Studio have special access to screenwriters and/or concentrate on craft.
 Some offer speakers on book promotion and building a platform (a process you should be starting right now!).
 Others don't.
 You decide depending on your book's title, your personality, your pocketbook, and the place are are in the writing process.
 The conference closest to home may not be your best bet.

-For resources and links galore, grab yourself a copy of the Frugal Book Promoter.
+For resources and links galore, grab yourself a copy

 Buy Links for Carolyn's Books